yzhao062/DCSO/README.md

 ## Dependency
 The experiement codes are writted in Python 3 and built on a number of Python packages:
-**TBF**
+- numpy==1.13.1
+- scipy==0.19.1
+- scikit_learn==0.19.1

-Batch installation is possible using the supplied "requirements.txt"
+Batch installation is possible using the supplied "requirements.txt" in conda or pypi.

 ------------